AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/add-assets.md

 > [!NOTE]
 >
-> Per caricare gerarchie di cartelle nidificate in AEM, consultate Caricamento [in blocco di risorse](#bulk-upload)
+> Per caricare gerarchie di cartelle nidificate in AEM, consultate Caricamento [in blocco di risorse](#bulk-upload).

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#